|Photo Credit: The Walking Dead / Gene Page|

 After nearly six seasons The Walking Dead finally delivered a women-centric episode headlining Maggie and Carol versus their Savior captors: Paula, 'Chelle, Molly, and Donnie.
 When Rick failed to negotiate a trade for Primo, Maggie and Carol were led to a remote location and held hostage.
 This brutal and horrific kidnapping led to one of the series' best, and certainly this season's latter half .

-Writer Angela Kang really should be proud of the work she did.
-She not only propelled both Carol and Maggie's storylines so much deeper and better than they have been in a long time, she gifted us with fully fleshed out villains too.
+Writer Angela Kang should be proud of the work she did with this episode.
+She not only propelled both Carol and Maggie's storylines so much deeper than they have been in a long time, she gifted us with fully fleshed out villains too.
 Alicia Witt as Paula, Jeananne Goossen as Michelle, Jill Jane Clements as Molly, and Rus Blackwell as Donnie were amazing.
 There wasn't any shading of how versatile, fierce, and competent they all were, even being boastful about their power, survival, and leadership.

 There's one resounding anthem throughout the fandom: TWD Women are united.
 I love this show for all of the characters' complexities, but this was a long time coming.
 Plenty of scenes have eluded to friendships or support, but rarely do we see a female duo or more interacting with each other, heck having a full episode sparring against and with each other (unless it's an ensemble).
 Hopefully this is the start of something and not just a brief please-the-audience ploy.
 (Now let's get Sasha and Michonne together and let's rally the other women too).

-It speaks volumes how excited the castmates are to work with not only Melissa McBride but each other.
-Lauren's giddy enthusiasm about working with someone she's intermittently worked with for six years is case in point.
+It speaks volumes how excited the castmates are to work with each other.
+Lauren's giddy enthusiasm about working with someone she's intermittently share scenes with for six years is a case in point:

-Working with Melissa in this episode in the depth we were able to is literally my Walking Dead dream come true.
-I have wanted to have more storyline for Maggie and Carol since being on the show and on an artistic level this is just the most inspiring experience that I have had and on a story level I love that this craziness has happened and you see the world stop for these two characters. - Lauren CohanWomen have just as much on the line as men do; they can fight just as dirty and gritty as men can; regretful, remorseful, unforgiving, calculating, sarcastic, hotheaded, strong and broken.
-Women were Humans too - who knew.
+Working with Melissa in this episode, in the depth we were able to, is literally my Walking Dead dream come true.
+I have wanted to have more storyline for Maggie and Carol since being on the show, and on an artistic level, this is just the most inspiring experience that I have had and on a story level I love that this craziness has happened and you see the world stop for these two characters. - Lauren CohanWomen have just as much on the line as men do; they can fight just as dirty and be just as regretful, remorseful, unforgiving, calculating, sarcastic, hotheaded, strong, and broken.
+Women are humans too - who knew.